jpawelczak/gke-terraform/README.txt

 v1.1 (in-progress)

 - added CA and NAP support to gke.tf using Gemini-cli
+- added Google Calendar integration with Gemini using Gemini-cli

 TODO:
+- make calendar-app work using Gemini-cli to troubleshoot it
 - deploy Locust
 - perform some tests and review HPA logs